 As engaged couples know, there are so many things to be arranged for a wedding, and many choices to be made, and somewhere in the mix for many couples is the choice of Wedding Car.

 Before getting in to ‘how do you choose a Wedding Car?’, we need to start with ‘When do you choose?’

-At White Taxi Weddings, we experience the whole range, from people booking us up to two years ahead of their date, to last minute situations, and our current record for a last minute booking has just happened (April 2019), with a booking just 6 days before the wedding!
+At White Taxi Weddings, we experience the whole range, from people booking us up to two years or more ahead of their date, to last minute situations, and our current record for a last minute booking, is just 6 days before the wedding!

 The one relevant and important factor though is, the closer to the date the decision is left, the less choice you will have!